hegedani/Pruning_algorithms_for_phylogenetic_trees/README.md

 # Phylogenetic tree pruner
 A package for pruning phylogenetic trees.
+The final package is not yet available, however you can download the latest test version from TestPyPi: https://test.pypi.org/project/treepruner/ .

 ## How to use
 After installing the package use following import: <br>